 1. Open up your Mac App Store.

 2. Type "OneDrive" in the search field at the upper right section of the window.

 3. Once you find it, click on "Install" below the OneDrive icon.

-4. Once that’s done, you only need to go to your Mac’s “Applications” folder and click on the OneDrive icon (two blue clouds) to open it up.
-There are other ways you can launch the ap but this method is quite convenient.
+4. Once that's done, you only need to go to your Mac's "Applications" folder and click on the OneDrive icon (two blue clouds) to open it up.
+There are other ways you can launch the app but this method is quite convenient.

-Setting OneDrive up can be done two ways, and they are dependent on whether you have an account signed into OneDrive or not.
+Setting OneDrive up can be done two ways, and they are dependent on whether you have an account signed in to OneDrive or not.

 1. Press these keys, "cmd" + "Space", to start a Spotlight query.